 2018 – Balancing Work & Motherhood

-So this takes me up to where I am right now, I’m back at work and trying to create something more meaningful.
+So this takes me up to where I am right now, I'm back at work and trying to create something more meaningful.
 Since Rowan was born, I have a deep desire to do work that matters, and something that he will be proud of his mummy doing.
-I also want to feel that time spent away from him is time spent doing something I really care about.
+And I want to spend my time away from him doing something I really care about.

 Of course, I am still in the very early days of balancing business and motherhood.
 The journey hasn’t been easy at all, and I often feel guilty when I want to work (because work is a welcome break from the very difficult job of entertaining a baby!)
 But I feel ready to tackle the challenge.
 One thing I know for sure is that being creative in my business, and starting new things this year like my Instagram account and my podcast, Creatively Human, have been a lifeline during the difficult early days of motherhood.